dinideutsch/My_Family_And_Other_Animals/README.md

 #### Description
-My Family And Other Animals is a web application for buying pets, pets' food and accessories. getting through the homepage into the store, the user can choose one of the three departments of the store, and inside each of them he will be able to see the cards of the products, each card with priceת add-to-cart button and an image which will by clicking on it will take the user to a details page of the product. clicking on the cart button will navigate to the cart page where the user can increment/decrement the amount of each product, clean the whole cart or pay with paypal.
+My Family And Other Animals is a web application for buying pets, pets' food and accessories. getting through the homepage into the store, the user can choose one of the three departments of the store, and inside each of them he will be able to see the cards of the products, each card with price, add-to-cart button and an image which will, by clicking on it take the user to a details page of the product. clicking on the cart button will navigate to the cart page where the user can increment/decrement the amount of each product, clean the whole cart or pay with paypal.
 Also, in a contact page the user can send a comment to the store, and get an email back.
-And another feature is enter as admin, what will enable you to delete/add products, see users comments and more.
+Another feature is enter as admin, what will enable you to delete/add products, see users comments and more.

 #### Languages and Platforms
 The project is divided into two parts: